The Register Comments Guidelines, 2012

 - votes on your anonymous posts do not count towards you gaining forum privileges.

-- Anonymous commentards do not get to pick an icon, but are all shown with the V for Vendetta mask that appears beside anonymous posts.
+- Anonymous commentards do not get to pick an icon, but are all shown with the Guy Fawkes mask that appears beside anonymous posts.

 Create a new topic